jpgundrum/test_subgraph/README.md

 2. Compile to produce the abi
 - `npx hardhat compile`

-3. Deploy smart contract to agung
+3. Deploy smart contract to peaq
-`npx hardhat ignition deploy ./ignition/modules/PeaqDid.js --network agung`
+`npx hardhat ignition deploy ./ignition/modules/PeaqDid.js --network peaq`
 - note down the contract address
-- goto agung [block explorer](https://agung-testnet.subscan.io/) using contract address
+- goto peaq [block explorer](https://peaq.subscan.io/) using contract address
 - get block number the contract was deployed at
 - record contract address and block number into subgraph.yaml
 - build the auto-generated mapping file with cmd `graph codegen`

 4. Write data to your contract
-- in your scripts/interactDid.js make sure to change the contractAddress the address you obtained after deploying `npx hardhat run scripts/interactDid.js --network agung`
+- in your scripts/interactDid.js make sure to change the contractAddress the address you obtained after deploying `npx hardhat run scripts/interactDid.js --network peaq`

 5. Deploy graph from cloning the [graph-node](https://github.com/graphprotocol/graph-node).
-Understand the README.md file located in that repository to understand how o properly start a local graph node
+Understand the README.md file located in that repository to understand how to properly start a local graph node
 - make sure to have ipfs and PostgreSQL running
 - ipfs cmd `ipfs daemon`
 - PostgreSQL cmds: `initdb -D .postgres -E UTF8 --locale=C` followed by `pg_ctl -D .postgres -l logfile start` and `createdb graph-node`